Ted Nelson: Project Xanadu

 From 1980 to 1981, he was the editor of Creative Computing.
 At the behest of Xanadu developers Mark S. Miller and Stuart Greene, Nelson joined San Antonio, Texas-based Datapoint as chief software designer (1981–1982), remaining with the company as a media specialist and technical writer until its Asher Edelman-driven restructuring in 1984.
 Following several San Antonio-based consultancies and the acquisition of Xanadu technology by Autodesk in 1988, he continued working on the project as a non-managerial Distinguished Fellow in the San Francisco Bay Area until the divestiture of the Xanadu Operating Group in 1992–1993.

-After holding visiting professorships in media and information science at Hokkaido University (1995-1996), Keio University (1996-2002), the University of Southampton and the University of Nottingham, he was a fellow (2004–2006) and visiting fellow (2006–2008) of the Oxford Internet Institute in conjunction with Wadham College, Oxford.
+After holding visiting professorships in media and information science at Hokkaido University (1995–1996), Keio University (1996–2002), the University of Southampton and the University of Nottingham, he was a fellow (2004–2006) and visiting fellow (2006–2008) of the Oxford Internet Institute in conjunction with Wadham College, Oxford.
 More recently, he has taught classes at Chapman University and the University of California, Santa Cruz.

-The Xanadu project itself failed to flourish, for a variety of reasons which are disputed.
+The Xanadu project failed to flourish, for a variety of reasons which are disputed.
 Journalist Gary Wolf published an unflattering history of Nelson and his project in the June 1995 issue of Wired, calling it "the longest-running vaporware project in the history of computing".
 On his own website, Nelson expressed his disgust with the criticisms, referring to Wolf as "Gory Jackal", and threatened to sue him.
 He also outlined his objections in a letter to Wired, and released a detailed rebuttal of the article.